General anaesthetics for heart operations

 Most older children have an injection through a cannula in their hand or arm.
 If a cannula is used, your child will normally become unconscious and floppy very quickly.
 Sometimes the injection can feel cold or prickly in the arm.
 The anaesthetist will then use a mask to continue the anaesthetic and provide extra oxygen for safety.

 If the anaesthetic is started with gas, the anaesthetist generally uses a mask to give the gas, or they may pass the gas through a cupped hand placed gently near your child’s nose and mouth.
 Anaesthetic gases smell a bit like felt-tip pens.

 It usually takes a little while (anything from few seconds to a couple of minutes) for the anaesthetic to take effect.
 It is quite normal for children to become restless during this time or for their breathing to sound different.
 They may even snore loudly.
 Staff will help you hold your child gently but firmly.

 It is normal to feel upset at seeing your child be anaesthetised.
 The nurse who has come with you from the ward is there to support you.
 As soon as your child is asleep, they will take you back to the ward to allow the anaesthetic team to care for your child.

 What happens next?

-The other drip goes into a large vein in the side of the neck or the top of the leg.
-This drip will have several narrow tubes coming from it.
-This is also used to measure blood pressure and for giving special heart medicines that cannot be given into small veins safely.
+The other cannula goes into a large vein, usually in the side of the neck or the top of the leg.
+This cannula, which is called a central line, will usually have several narrow tubes coming from it.
+This is for giving special heart medicines that cannot be given into small veins safely.